cedx/biscuits.dart/doc/usage/api.md

 !!! info
     The value is deserialized using the [`JsonCodec.decode`](https://api.dartlang.org/stable/dart-convert/JsonCodec/decode.html) method.

-Returns a `null` reference if the key is not found.
+Returns a `null` reference or the given default value if the key is not found.

 ## String **remove**(String key, [CookieOptions options])
 Removes the value associated to the specified key: